Get an overview of the projected real estate trends for property prices, buyer behaviors, and technologies in the Philippines this 2022.

 In 2022, property prices can expect a 1.5 percent increase while rents with a 1.7 percent hike based on “a rebound in local and foreign investor sentiment and a recovery in office space absorption,” Colliers said.

-Demand on property to pick up
+2. Demand on property is expected to pick up

 The availability of the vaccines and their rollout in the Philippines benefit both the health and economic aspects.
 The government’s target to vaccinate 90 percent of the population by 2022 appears not only to assure herd immunity and increased economic activity but also promises a boost to the country’s residential market that real estate investors can look forward to.